 Why are RACI models used?

 A RACI chart has several benefits.
 The most obvious is the clarity it brings.
 During project planning, it is common to pull together a list of activities that need to be completed and decisions that need to be made.
 Often we will put the name of an individual or team against each one.
 But often, even this assignment is insufficient.
-Frequently when PMOs fail or when Projects go into the red, it is because there has been confusion around the roles that people are playing.
+Frequently when PMOs fail or projects go into the red, it is because there has been confusion around the roles that people are playing.
 Successful projects use RACI to help identify roles and reduce the risk of role confusion.
 Confusion around RACI can result in:

-- No one actually doing the work
+- No one actually doing the work.

 - Confusion over who is doing what